Bluetel-Solutions/what-would-rob-say/README.md

 - created_at
 - updated_at

-These need to have corresponding entity classes, and a migrate specified so we can quickly spin up the database on our local machines.
+These need to have corresponding entity classes, and a migration specified so we can quickly spin up the database on our local machines.